resolvt/resolvt.github.io/getting-started.md

 > </p>
 >

-### Inviting the teammates
-To invite team members to the workspace:

-1. Go to the web dashboard and click **Invite** in the top-right corner
-2. Enter the email address of your new team member
-3. Click **Send invitation**

-> **NOTE:** The user you are trying to invite to the workspace must be signed up to Resolvt instance.

-<video src="media/getting-started/invite.mp4" controls></video>

 ### Installing the plugin
 The IDE plugin is required to create technical debt tickets.
 It also provides the possibility to browse and edit tickets within a project.